-For example, Journal A has an impact factor of 4.327, and Journal B has an impact factor of 1.045.
+For example, let's say that Journal A has an impact factor of 4.327, and Journal B has an impact factor of 1.045.
 Is Journal A "better" than Journal B?
-You could conceivably make that argument, if you first accept the notion that quality equates with citedness, AND if journals A and B are both in the same field.
+You could make that argument, if 1) you first accept the notion that citedness is a proxy for quality, AND 2) if journals A and B are both in the same field of study.
 But if A is in Biochemistry, and B is in Clinical Pharmacy, no such judgment can be made, as citation behavior varies considerably from field to field.

 Impact factor can also vary based on the number and types of articles a journal publishes.
-Review articles tend to be more heavily cited than full papers or communications, so journals and annuals that publish many reviews will often have higher impact factors.
+Review articles tend to be more heavily cited than research papers or short communications, so journals and annuals that publish many reviews will often have higher impact factors.
 Journals that publish only a few articles in a given year may also have disproportionately high impact factors.
-Similarly, one very highly cited paper in one year can skew a journal's impact factor.
+Similarly, one very highly cited paper in one year can temporarily skew a journal's impact factor.

-Impact factors for journals covered by Web of Science are published annually in Journal Citation Reports.
+Impact factors for journals covered by Web of Science are published annually in Clarivate's InCites Journal Citation Reports.
 All WOS Source Journals are ranked within one or more relevant subject categories, such as CHEMISTRY, ORGANIC or SPECTROSCOPY.
 You can also compile customized lists.
 JCR also contains data on historical trends, immediacy index, cited half-life, etc.